janellinteriano/JavaScript-Projects/README.md

   <h1>Pizza Menu</h1>
   <p>This project is a menu used to order pizza with a various selection of toppings.
 It then takes the input information and calculates the total price for the order.
   <br>
-  <h1>Tic-Tac-Toe Game</h1>
+  <h1>Pac-Man Tic-Tac-Toe Game</h1>
-  <p>This is a classic game of Tic-Tac-Toe.
+  <p>This is a Pac-Man themed game of Tic-Tac-Toe.
 Users can play rounds of the game against the computer.
 There are different sound effects played throughout the game.</p>
   <br>
   <h1>Calculator</h1>
   <p>This is a simple project where users can add, subtract, multiply, and divide on a sleek web version of a calculator.